simeonqs/Using_relative_brain_size_as_predictor_variable-_serious_pitfalls_and_solutions/README.md

 supplemental figures/predictor strong body.pdf: pdf of the results with a strong body size effect
 - supplemental figures/predictor vague.pdf: pdf of the results for relative brain size as predictor variable with vague priors
 - supplemental figures/response 1000.pdf: pdf of the results for relative brain size as response variable with a sample size of 1000
+- supplemental figures/response case iii.pdf: pdf of the results for relative brain size as response variable with an additional path from body to *z*
 - supplemental figures/response 20.pdf: pdf of the results for relative brain size as response variable with a sample size of 20
 - supplemental figures/response informative.pdf: pdf of the results for relative brain size as response variable with informative priors
 - supplemental figures/response vague.pdf: pdf of the results for relative brain size as response variable with vague priors